chinapedia/wikipedia.abstract.en/Page/Magnesium.md

 Alloys

-Cold_rolling_of_Mg_and_Mg-1Al-0.1Ca.jpgs when its thickness is reduced by only 10% by cold rolling (top).
+s when its thickness is reduced by only 10% by cold rolling (top).
 However, after alloying Mg with 1% Al and 0.1% Ca, its thickness could be reduced by 54% using the same process (bottom).]]
 As of 2013, magnesium alloys consumption was less than one million tonnes per year, compared with 50 million tonnes of aluminum alloys.
 Their use has been historically limited by the tendency of Mg alloys to corrode, creep at high temperatures, and combust.[18]

 Corrosion